lindseyreynolds44/cst438-project-airline/cst438-project-airline/readme.md

 #### Response

 - A successful response will return the reservation ID of the cancelled reservation.
-- If the user ID and reservation ID do not match up with an existing reservation, an invalid reservation error will be displayed
+- If the user ID and reservation ID do not match up with an existing reservation, an invalid reservation error will be displayed.

 ##### Response Example (Success)